 One of the proposed mechanisms of cancer metastasis is the dissemination of tumor cells from the primary organ into the blood stream.
 A cellular link between the primary malignant tumor and the peripheral metastases has been established in the form of CTCs in peripheral blood.
 While extremely rare (1 in 10 billion cells), these cells provide a potentially accessible source for early detection, characterization and monitoring of cancers that would otherwise require invasive serial biopsies.
-The emerging fields of medical technology and microfluidics offer a radically different approach to rare cell detection, which is particularly relevant to the isolation of CTCs.
 Working in collaboration with Drs.
-Mehmet Toner, Shyamala Maheswaran and Daniel Haber, we have designed a high throughput microfluidic device, the CTC-Chip, that allows the isolation and characterization of CTCs from the peripheral blood of cancer patients.
-The chip design was centered on the concept of passive mixing of blood through the generation of microvortices, ultimately improving the capture of rare cells by dramatically increasing the number of interactions between the target CTCs and the antibody-coated substrate.
-Using blood from patients with metastatic and localized cancer, we have demonstrated the ability to isolate, enumerate and molecularly characterize putative CTCs with high sensitivity and specificity.
-Additionally, microclusters of CTCs have been captured in a rare number of patient samples.
-These clusters of CTCs present an intriguing phenomenon; however their significance has yet to be determined.
-Ongoing projects include translating the technology for early cancer detection, exploring these clusters of CTCs, increasing capture sensitivity through amplification of cell surface antigens, and the design of biomaterials for the release of the rare cells from the device surface.
+Mehmet Toner, Shyamala Maheswaran and Daniel Haber, we have designed a high throughput microﬂuidic device, the CTC-Chip, that allows the isolation and characterization of CTCs from the peripheral blood of cancer patients.
+Using blood from patients with metastatic and localized cancer, we have demonstrated the ability to isolate, enumerate and molecularly characterize putative CTCs with high sensitivity and speciﬁcity.
+Ongoing projects include translating the technology for early cancer detection, exploring the biophysics of the CTC clusters, and the design of biomaterials for the gentle release of the rare cells from the device surface.
 We are also developing new strategies for the long term preservation of whole blood such that samples can be shipped around the world for CTC analysis.